robocorp/llmstatemachine/README.md

 ## Example: Memory Game Agent

 Consider a memory game, where you need to remember and match hidden pairs - you don't see everything at once.
-Our library makes a language model based agent play such games.
-Memory is the chat history.
+This is a partially observable environment. llmstatemachibe enables a language model based agent play such games.
-This showcases how our library can be applied to scenarios where you need to make decisions with limited information.
+This showcases how the library can be applied to scenarios where you need to make decisions with limited information.
-Also note that the game mechanisms are not forced, agent might do illegal moves.
+Also note that the game mechanisms are not forced, agent can do illegal moves.

 ```python
 import random